 Banks in France are still offering foreign buyers 20-year mortgages at interest rates as low as 2%.
-Property in Paris has emerged from the financial crisis as one of Europe’s core performing markets, and although prices are being pushed up there are still some affordable opportunities when compared to some major capitals such as London and New York.
+Property in Paris has emerged from the financial crisis as one of Europe’s core performing markets.
+Although prices are being pushed up, there are still some affordable opportunities when compared to some major capitals such as London and New York.

-For British buyers, one potential effect of Brexit is that they may face greater restrictions on how much they can borrow, from the typical 80% offered to EU citizens to as low as 50% sometimes limited to non-EU citizens.
+For British buyers, one potential effect of Brexit is that they may face restrictions on how much they can borrow; banks typically offer EU citizens 80%, while they limit non-EU citizens to as low as 50%.
 However, as British buyers make up the biggest percentage of foreign property buyers in France, experts predict banks will continue to look favourably on British applicants regardless of the Brexit outcome.

 Requirements and tips for an expat mortgage in France

-- A command of French or a translator is typically required for certain aspects of the buying and mortgage process – for example, documentation might be in French.
+- A command of French or a translator is typically necessary for certain aspects of the buying and mortgage process.
+For example, documentation might be in French.

-- The advantage of getting a French mortgage is that the French property you are purchasing can be used as security, which is not usually available with an international mortgage.
+- The advantage of getting a French mortgage is that the property you’re purchasing can be used as security.
+This is not usually available with an international mortgage.

-- The amount you can borrow in France is restricted by your income, so it’s important to calculate the legal maximum you can borrow before you look at French properties.
+- Your income level restricts te amount you can borrow in France.
+As a result, it’s important to calculate the legal maximum you can borrow before you look at French properties.

-- French loans can be for between five and 25 years (but, most commonly, 15 or 20 years), depending on your age and the bank you’ve chosen.
-It has been possible before to borrow up to 30 years, although age is a factor and this has been rare following the crisis.
+- French loans can be for between five and 25 years; most commonly, their terms are between 15 and 20 years.
+This depends on your age and the bank you’ve chosen.
+It has been possible before to borrow up to 30 years; however, age is a factor and this has been rare following the crisis.

 - French mortgages typically cover around 70–80% of the purchase price.

-- Life insurance is normally required by French banks to take out a mortgage.
+- French banks normally require life insurance to take out a mortgage.